The Welland Canal forms a major part of the St. Lawrence Seaway System, providing a deep draft passage between Lakes Erie and Ontario.

 The side for mooring differs from lock to lock.
 The following table will help you prepare fenders and crew in advance.
 This is the preferred mooring arrangements for each lock and while preferred, it is subject to change.

 |*This is the recommended mooring arrangement, but is subject to change at the direction of Canal Control.|

-Because of the nature of the Welland Canal, being prepared for your trip through will make your life a lot easier.
+Because of the nature of the Welland Canal, preperation is key to success and will make your trip through the Welland Canal and your life a whole lot easier.

-The latest navigational information can be found at Welland Canal System Notice to Mariners.
+The latest navigational information can be found at Welland Canal System Bulletins to Pleasure Craft Mariners.
 Anyone planning to transit the canal system should check these notices for last minute information on closures and restrictions.